RuPaul's Drag Race: UK vs. the World: Format

-The series follows a similar format from seasons two to four of RuPaul's Drag Race All Stars.
+The first two series follow a similar format from seasons two to four of RuPaul's Drag Race All Stars.
 In every episode, the two best-performing contestants of the main challenge would compete in the lip-sync.
-The victor is awarded a golden "RuPeter Badge" and the power to eliminate any of the worst-performing queens from the main challenge.In the finale, the top 4 will battle in a Lip Sync For The Crown tournament to determine the winner.
+The victor is awarded a golden "RuPeter Badge" and the power to eliminate any of the worst-performing queens from the main challenge.
+In the finale, the top 4 will battle in a Lip Sync For The Crown tournament to determine the winner.

+The third series follow a format similar to the Golden Beaver, as seen on Canada's Drag Race and Canada's Drag Race: Canada vs. the World.
+In each episode, the best performing queen is awarded a golden "RuPeter Badge" and the power of the Chippy Tea, which the victor can use to save one of the bottom three queens from lip-syncing.
+The other two queens then lip-sync for their lives, with the loser being eliminated.
+This continue until six queens remain, at which point the format reverts to the classic Drag Race format, where a winner and a bottom 2 is named by the judges, and the bottom 2 lip-sync for their lives.

 Judges

 The competition series is hosted and judged primarily by RuPaul, Michelle Visage as a supporting judge, with Alan Carr and Graham Norton returning as alternating judges.